 The following topics are recommendations for final papers related to the research focus “Digital Africa”.
 Further ideas within this research area are welcome.
 The division supports scholarship-applications for research stays in Sub-Saharan Africa (SSA).

-Content analysis about coverage of refugees in German and Kenyan media: For many weeks it seemed as the refugee crises was the only topic in the German media.
-The humanitarian debacle was accompanied by a very emotional and polarized public debate, that was particularly coined by proponents of the so called “welcome culture” and the Pegida supporters.
-In sub-Saharan Africa, Kenya has been giving refuge to hundreds of thousands Africans due to the conflicts in neighboring Somalia and South Sudan.
+Content Analysis about Coverage of Refugees in German and Kenyan Media: For many weeks it seemed as the refugee crisis was the only topic in the German media.
+The humanitarian debacle was accompanied by a very emotional and polarized public debate, that was particularly coined by proponents of the so-called “welcome culture” and the Pegida supporters.
+In Sub-Saharan Africa, Kenya has been giving refuge to hundreds of thousands Africans due to the conflicts in neighboring Somalia and South Sudan.
 With 350.000 registered refugees, the refugee camp Dadaab at the border to Somalia is the biggest in the world.
-But have Kenyan journalists paid as much attention to this topic as their German colleagues?
+However, have Kenyan journalists paid as much attention to this topic as their German colleagues?
 A content analysis could shed light on the similarities and differences in the national media coverage on refugees in both Germany and Kenya.
 A longitudinal design would provide particularly interesting information.
 In this context it could for instance be analyzed whether Islamist terrorism (the attacks in Paris, the massacre at the Kenyan university Garissa) affected the public media in the countries.
 English is the preferred language for this paper.
 This final paper topic is recommended for master students.